ENGN2912B-2018/EE-A/README.md

 Note: sudo is important, otherwise you will get a "segmentation fault" error.

 For installing the GUI, see below:
 #### Graphical Interface/Data Visualization
 In order to graphically display the position data before and after Kalman filtering, we created a Graphical User Interface (GUI) in Qt Creator version 5.10.1.
 Our GUI allows the user to read in a .csv file containing raw, 3 dimensional position data (units: m), specify the sampling rate, and display the axial position (x, y, or z, based on user selection) of the tracked object against time (unit: s).
 In addition to te aforementioned 2-dimensional plots, our data visualization application can also generate a 3-dimensional scatter plot that shows the x, y, and z points in space to give the user a sense for where the object has moved over the course of the movement trial.
 Detailed instructions for running our GUI can are located under the "Instructions for Compiling and Running the Software" section of the README.
 #### Communication Protocols
-Communication with the ADXL345 is done over 4 wire SPI using the BCM2835 library.
-There are 4 types of SPI protocols, which signify the clock polarity and phase used to interpret data.
-The ADXL345 uses SPI mode 3, which means clock polarity and phase are each mode 1.
-We originally were using the WiringPi library, but it is only capable of running SPI mode 1, which is not suitable for this project.
-We write to a few registers on the ADXL345, which sets the data rate, the bit order for data transfer, and starts samples collecting in the 32 level FIFO.
-Then, we read 6 bytes concurrently.
-The accelerometer sends back instantaneous data for 3 separate axes: x, y, and z.
-Each of these axes is represented by 2 bytes of data, a 10 bit sign extended two’s complement integer.
-This integer was then converted to a float and multiplied by a scaling factor of 3.9 m_g_/LSB, where _g_ is 9.8 m/s/s.
+Communication with the ADXL345 is done over 4-wire SPI using the BCM2835 library.
+There are 4 types of SPI protocols, each of which signifies the clock polarity and phase used to interpret data.
+The ADXL345 uses SPI mode 3, which means that clock polarity and phase are both mode 1.
+We originally were using the WiringPi library, however, we discovered that it is only capable of running SPI mode 1 which is not suitable for this project.
+We write to a few registers on the ADXL345 that in turn sets the data rate, the bit order for data transfer, and begins sample collecting in the 32 level FIFO.
+After this, we read 6 bytes concurrently and the accelerometer sends back instantaneous data for 3 separate axes: x, y, and z.
+Each of these axes is represented by 2 bytes of data containing a 10 bit sign extended two’s complement integer.
+This integer was then converted to a float and multiplied by a scaling factor of 3.9 m*g*/LSB, where *g* is 9.8 m/s/s.
 #### Threading and Concurrency
-Threading was necessary because we want to do data processing at the same time as we are collecting data.
-Otherwise, we may drop samples which will cause discontinuities in our data and generate huge errors.
-In order to do this, we used a lockless wait-free, circular FIFO.
+Threading was necessary because we want to perform data processing at the same time as data collection.
+Otherwise, if we did not thread,  we could risk dropping samples, leading to data discontinuities that could cause system-wide errors.
+In order to do this, we used a lockless, wait-free, circular FIFO.
 This code was courtesy of Kjell Hedstrom (https://bitbucket.org/KjellKod/lock-free-wait-free-circularfifo/src).
-Specifically, this data structure is suitable for a single-producer, single-consumer multithreaded queue, which was exactly our implementation.
-This type of queue was written for realtime audio processing, and thus pushing and popping was extremely fast.
-The std::thread class (introduced in C++11) was used to spawn a thread with a worker that read SPI and pushed data to the queue.
-Then, the main thread of the program pops data from the queue, Kalman filters, and numerically integrates.
+Specifically, this data structure is suitable for a single-producer, single-consumer multithreaded queue, which fit perfectly into our implementation.
+This type of queue was written for real-time audio processing, so it was necessary that pushing and popping could be executed expediently.
+The std::thread class (introduced in C++11) was used to spawn a thread with a worker that read SPI and pushed back data to the queue.
+Then, the main thread of the program pops data from the queue, applies the Kalman filter, and numerically integrates.
 #### Exception Handling
 In order to make our system more robust, we implemented exception handling in our graphical user interface.
 The GUI checks to make sure that the .csv file that the user inputs is valid and if not, prompts the user to input a different one.
 We also designed the GUI so that the user must write a valid .csv file name, choose a sampling rate, and specify which axis to display *before* plotting occurs.
 ## Testing and Evaluation